 Nights were spent camping by the loch sides, in fields, and between the highlands, trekking through woods, conquering steep hills, crossing waterfalls, scrambling, devouring lots of carbs, drinking in the beauty of the highlands, managing to stay dry mostly and being so thankful that my lifestyle allows me so much freedom.

-You can imagine my terrible disappointment when I unbeknown to me, picked up glass in my foot on the eve of dipping my blistered feet into Loch Lomond, then walking 16 miles on it (only on one of the hardest days so I’m told) and then I had to make the decision to go home on day 4.
+You can imagine my terrible disappointment when I unbeknown to me, picked up glass in my foot on the evening of dipping my blistered feet into Loch Lomond, then walking 16 miles on it (only on one of the hardest days so I’m told) and then I had to make the decision to go home on day 4.
 The train ride was BEAUTIFUL and long ( 9 hours) and I think it gave me time to cool off.
-Time’s a healer and I’ve booked to do it again next spring!
-I just like to say a heartfelt thank you to Zoe and Jen for keeping my spirits high during – it was an honor to adventure with you.
+Time’s a healer and I will be back.
+I would just like to say a heartfelt thank you to Zoe and Jen for keeping my spirits high during – it was an honor to adventure with you.

 I also want to thank Outdoor Food and Tent Meals for providing me with some delicious and easy to cook Vegan and Veggie camp foods along the West Highland Way.
 I’ve loads left over for future adventures so that’s my energy taken care of!